Home | Inca Music: El Condor Pasa, Flight of the Condor | El Condor Pasa 1 | 2 | 3 | 4 | 5 | Condor Condor | Yma Sumac

-The music that you are listening now is "El Condor Pasa" (see an example of sheet music).
-It is a typical Inca dance, based on authentic Incan folk melodies.
+"El Condor Pasa", see an example of the sheet music or a video, is a typical Inca dance, based on authentic Incan folk melodies.
 Around 1916, Peruvian composer Daniel Alomia Robles notated this popular traditional melody and used it as the basis for an instrumental suite.
 The English Lyrics, 'If I could, I surely would' words, are by Paul Simon (Simon & Garfunkel)!

 The Andean Condor is the world's largest bird of prey that lives in the mountains, The adult height of this enormous bird is four feet, and it has a wing span of 10 feet.
 It usually weighs between 20 to 25 pounds.
 The Andean Condor’s cousin is the California Condor.